Published Sep 23. 2016 - 8 years ago

 But it was when I saw the picture of the remote controlled “dry training shark” I knew I would really like this book.

-As I have said before: I'm not a big adversary of learning to cast from a book.
+As I have said before: I'm not a big advocate of learning to cast from a book.
 People are much better instructors and the risk of not getting it at all when you start out is big.

 But once you master the basics and maybe want to learn more, a book might actually be a good way to go.
 You now know the terms, you can rig a rod, you can lay out some line, but finding someone who can bring you to the next level might not be easy.
 Also a book doesn't require casting space or a large lawn, it doesn't cost tuition, it doesn't require travel.
 It can be studied indoors under calm and dry conditions whenever it suits you.